 Both are better for casual learners.
 These platforms are perfect for those who are just curious or want a low-risk way to try studying a language.

 More serious students, for example, those who need to learn a language for work or are planning to live abroad, would be better off using other resources.
-Unfortunately, that’ll cost some money – though not necessarily a lot.
+Unfortunately, that may cost some money – though not necessarily a lot.

 For those students, Memrise remains pretty useful as a complementary resource, whereas it’d be better to replace Duolingo with a different, more thorough, course.